 Practical experience and industrial placements

 Practical work is a key component in our degrees, and provides the opportunity for hands-on experience.
-It builds from self-contained tasks in the first semester, over a larger programming assignment in the winter break to a group project in Semester 2.
+It builds from self-contained tasks in Semester 1, over a larger programming assignment in the winter break to a group project in Semester 2.
 Finally, the dissertation project is your largest single piece of work leading to your MSc dissertation.
 We usually place more than 50% of our students with a company for the MSc project duration.

 After two semesters of classes you will embark on a three month project working on your dissertation topic.
 At the end of the project you will write up your findings as your MSc dissertation.
 For the MSc projects, we will make a number of industrial placements available.
 These will be offered to the best students in the class.
 Stirling is also partner in the Making the Most of Masters initiative, which organises company lead MSc projects.
 Other project suggestions both from external bodies and from within the university are also offered.
 Furthermore, students' own ideas for projects are encouraged and welcomed.